“Really useful for what a deep dive means and what to say to Ofsted”Justin Jones, Head of English, KLB School

 Preparing for a Literacy or Reading Deep Dive

-The new Ofsted framework (EIF) now includes a “deep dive” in reading, and this will form part of every inspection for infant and primary schools.
+The Ofsted framework (EIF) now includes a “deep dive” in reading, and this will form part of every inspection for infant and primary schools.
+It is important to convey your best practice in every area of inspection, from how you create an effective reading culture and ethos in your school to how you teach the strategies of reading.

 What Is An Ofsted Deep Dive?

-Ofsted deep dives are a key part of the new Ofsted Inspection Framework’s curriculum focus.
-An Ofsted inspection of any school, primary or secondary, will now include ‘deep dives’ into particular subjects or areas (e.g. Literacy or EYFS) which Ofsted will choose and inform you of prior to the inspection.
+Ofsted deep dives are a key part of the Ofsted Inspection Framework’s curriculum focus.
+An Ofsted inspection of any school, primary or secondary includes ‘deep dives’ into particular subjects or areas (e.g. Literacy or EYFS) which Ofsted will choose and inform you of prior to the inspection in the 90 minute call with the lead inspector.

 An Ofsted deep dive is an in-depth examination of a subject by inspectors.
 It is part of the inspectors requirement to monitor the 3 Is – Intent, Implementation and Impact – of the curriculum.